apurveh/XRD-1/BlogPosts/Blogpost-Week2.md

 - **Line Renderer** – outlines detected planes (used for visual feedback)

 Then, I linked this prefab in the **AR Plane Manager** under the **XR Origin (AR Rig)** and set the **Detection Mode** to `Vertical`.
-This ensures the system detects walls and other upright surfaces instead of floors or tables.
+This ensures the system detects only walls and other upright surfaces instead of floors or tables.

 <br>